Liposuction Procedures, Risks & Recovery

 • Skin burns

 As liposuction is an invasive procedure, it will take your body a few days to recover from the trauma.
-So you can expect some pain or discomfort in the area that you have been operated on and a change in appearance of the skin itself such as bruising or swelling.
+So you can expect some pain or discomfort in the area that you have been operated on, and also a change in appearance of the skin such as bruising or swelling.

-Swelling is another common occurrence after liposuction, but the majority of this should settle down relatively quickly providing that you are wearing your compression bandages.
+Swelling (edema) is another common occurrence after liposuction, but the majority of this should settle down relatively quickly providing you wear your compression bandages.

 Some amount of blood loss is normal during liposuction surgery, but fortunately, the amount of blood loss today is much less than it used to be ten or twenty years ago.